-The North Carolina Youth Institute is hosted by North Carolina State University with the generous support of College of Agriculture and Life Sciences, Department of Crop and Soil Sciences, North Carolina FFA, North Carolina 4-H.
+The North Carolina Youth Institute is hosted by North Carolina State University with the generous support of the College of Agriculture and Life Sciences, the Department of Crop and Soil Sciences, the North Carolina FFA, and North Carolina 4-H.

 Students who participate in the North Carolina Youth Institute earn recognition as a Borlaug Scholar and qualify for internships and further opportunities.

 At this exciting event, participating high school students have the opportunity to:

 Present research and recommendations on ways to solve key global challenges in a short speech and small group discussions with statewide experts;

 Connect with other student leaders from across North Carolina to share ideas, identify solutions to these problems and build lasting friendships;

 Explore the issues, current research and opportunities to make a difference at North Carolina State University; and

 Interact with global leaders, innovators and entrepreneurs in North Carolina working to end hunger and poverty and improve food security around the world.

 Papers will be evaluated by The World Food Prize Board of Reviewers.
 This distinguished group of educators and experts was established to mentor and personally encourage students.
 Reviewers write thoughtful, personalized feedback to each student who participates in the Youth Institute.